CTR-BFX/ConstructingComputationalPipelines/README.md

 eHive          | https://github.com/Ensembl/ensembl-hive

-The software packages for the basic workflow steps are in the table below and are require to be installed prior to running the pipeline tools.
+The software packages for the basic workflow steps are in the table below and are required to be installed prior to running the pipeline tools.

 Resource       | Brief Description | URL
 -------------- | ----------------- | ---